raspiblitz/raspiblitz/FAQ.md

 Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfere.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

-**If you want to replace a corrupted blockchain this way:**  *Go to terminal. `sudo systemctl stop bitcoind` and `sudo systemctl stop lnd` then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain but in the end (when copy is done) use the CTRL-C to stop script and make a reboot with `sudo shutdown -r now`.*
+**If you want to replace a corrupted blockchain this way:**  *Go to terminal - maybe with CTRL+c. `sudo systemctl stop bitcoind` and `sudo systemctl stop lnd` then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain but in the end (when copy is done) use the CTRL+c to stop script and make a reboot with `sudo shutdown -r now`.*

 ## How do I clone the Blockchain from a 2nd HDD?